cheminfo/eln-docs/docs/30_structural_analysis/mass/30_mf-from-monoisotopic-mass/README.md

 # PubChem

-In this panel, you can estimate the molecular formula even if you don't know the range of atoms.
+This tool allows to find a molecular formula, even if we don't know the range of atoms that compose the molecule.
+A few assumptions are made: the charge of the non ionized molecule is null, there are at least 5 molecules that have the same MF and the molecule does not break apart.

 When the spectrum is loaded, you can click on a peak and the system will show a list of the possible molecular formula for a given ionization and accuracy.
 On the table you can see in green the molecular formula that are registered in the PubChem database.
 If you click on a formula, you can see at the right the list of isomers.
 In the draw panel, you can make a substructure search or a name search within the list.

 ![pubchem_search](images/pubchem_search.gif)